What is a Conduct Disorder?

 The symptoms of conduct disorder may resemble other medical conditions or behavioral problems.
 Always consult your adolescent's physician for a diagnosis.

 How Is Conduct Disorder Diagnosed?

 There is no specific test for conduct disorder.
-An adolescent medicine physician, child and adolescent psychiatrist or a qualified mental health professional gathers a detailed history of the adolescent's behavior from parents and teachers, and observes the adolescent's behavior and, sometimes requests psychological testing to contribute to the diagnosis.
+An adolescent medicine physician, child and adolescent psychiatrist or a qualified mental health professional gathers a detailed history of the adolescent's behavior from parents and teachers, observes the adolescent's behavior, and sometimes requests psychological testing to contribute to the diagnosis.
 Parents who see symptoms of conduct disorder in their adolescent can help by seeking an evaluation and treatment early.

 Treatment for Conduct Disorder

 Early treatment may prevent future problems.
 It is important for the entire family to be involved in treatment.
 The child or adolescent with conduct disorder can have problems with trust toward authority and may not want to cooperate, which can make treatment difficult.
 The course of treatment will be determined by:

 - Your adolescent's age, overall health and medical history